-The history of colonic irrigation started around 1500 B.C. in the ancient Egyptian document, Ebers Papyrus which dealt with medicine.
-Hypocrites (4th and 5th century B.C.), recorded using enemas for fever therapy.
-Galen (2nd century A.D.) also recognized and was a proponent of the use of enemas.
-Pare in 1600 A.D. offered the first distinction between colon hydrotherapy and the popular enema therapy of that age.
+The history of colonic irrigation started around 1500 B.C. in the ancient Egyptian document, Ebers Papyrus, which dealt with medicine.
+Hypocrites (4th and 5th century B.C.) were recorded using enemas for fever therapy.
+Galen (2nd century A.D.) also recognized and was a proponent of using enemas.
+In 1600 A.D., Pare offered the first distinction between colon hydrotherapy and the popular enema therapy of that age.

 The factors that contributed mainly to the ambivalence were primarily due to the untrained and unskilled practice of colonic irrigation, which was detrimental to its professional growth when the therapy gained the attention of such physicians as James A. Wiltsie, M.D. and Joseph, E.G. Waddington, M.D.